Octinoxate: Is It Safe For Your Skin? Learn All About It

 Get your facts right and learn the truth about this ingredient before buying sunscreen.

 Have you ever found octinoxate listed in your favorite day cream or sunscreen?
 It is a chemical UV filter and has been a cause for concern for a while.
-Octinoxate for skin is often considered unsafe (though scientific evidence is lacking), and many avoid it as chemical UV filters may harm the environment.
+Octinoxate for skin is often considered unsafe in dermatology (though scientific evidence is lacking), and many avoid it as chemical UV filters may harm the environment.

 However, before you strike off octinoxate containing products from your skin care routine, learn the truth behind this ingredient.
 Read on.